ZhaojiaLii/vigisade-web/README.md

 * Each redmine issue MUST have a dedicated feature branch;
 * Each feature branch MUST be merged into a sprint branch using a Gitlab Merge Request;
 * At the end of a sprint, the sprint branch MUST be merged into master;

+## Api documentation

+For a quick look on all API routes, you can find a Postman collection in `doc/vigisade.postman_collection.json`.

 ## Make commands